danielradford/PFAT/README.md

 # PFAT
-Course Projects for Python for Financial Analysis and Algorithmic trading
+Udemy course projects from 'Python for Financial Analysis and Algorithmic trading'